priyanshjain06/NodeAndExpressJS/Note.md

 Node.js uses the event loop to handle ` I/O operations` (like reading files, making HTTP requests, etc.) asynchronously, allowing the program to continue executing other code while waiting for these operations to complete.

-It is the heart of Node.js's `single-threaded architecture`, managing the execution of callbacks and non-blocking tasks.
+It is the heart of Node.js's single-threaded architecture, managing the execution of `callbacks and non-blocking tasks.`

 IN SHORT, The event loop in Node.js is a mechanism that allows non-blocking, asynchronous operations to be executed efficiently.